 Supervised formal probate is used only if the court finds it necessary—for example, because a beneficiary can’t look after his or her own interests and needs the court’s protection.

 The process is generally the same as in unsupervised formal probate.
 But the judge can require you, as personal representative, to do whatever is necessary to safeguard the estate and get the property to its rightful inheritors.
 For example, the judge might order a physical inspection of estate assets or require you to submit monthly accountings.
-And as you would expect, you must get court approval before distributing any property.
+You must also get court approval before distributing any property.